venture23-aleo/verulink/scripts/aws/DEPLOYMENT.md

 	```bash
 	make deploy-to-aws
 	```
-2. You will be be notified if you want to continue or reconfigure
+2. You will be notified if you want to continue or reconfigure
 	```bash
 	Do you want to continue (C) deployment or reconfigure (R)?
 	```